Meet the Founder

 The Space Race

-By the time I joined NASA in 1983, the US had launched the shuttle program, with astronauts orbiting Earth and visiting the International Space Station.
+By the time I joined NASA in 1983, the US had launched the shuttle program, with astronauts orbiting Earth and later visiting the International Space Station.
 The space race was over, and global cooperation was the new trend.
 With the end of Apollo came the end of the frenzied excitement that glued the world to television screens in every country.
-I joined NASA two weeks before Sally Ride’s historic flight, STS-7, which ushered in a new climate of gender equality at the agency.
+I joined NASA two weeks before Sally Ride’s historic flight, STS-7, which ushered in a new climate of gender equality to the agency.

 ISDC 2024 Video Clips